IHA Health Equity Action Day

 During the virtual morning programming, bestselling author Heather McGhee delivered an impactful keynote address, The Sum of Us: What Racism Costs Everyone and How We Can Prosper Together.

-Use this link to view and share the video recording of:
+Use this link to view and share the video recording of the program.

 Also during the action day, IHA launched the 2022 Racial Health Equity in Healthcare Progress Report.
 Hospital videos and panel discussions showcased best practices focusing on the four pillars of the Progress Report: